luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

         var prefix = .getOwnerPrefix()

-        if theConstructor
-          theConstructor.produce theProperties, prefix
+js: function-constructor-class-namespace-object (All-in-one)

-          .out ";",NL
+        .out "function ",.name

+        if theConstructor //there was a constructor body, add specified params .out "(", {CSL:theConstructor.paramsDeclarations}, "){", .getEOLComment()
         else
-          #out a default "constructor"
-          .out "function ",.name,"(){"
+            .out "(){ // default constructor",NL

+call super-class __init

         if .varRefSuper
             .out {COMMENT:["default constructor: call super.constructor"]}
             .out NL,"    ",.varRefSuper,".prototype.constructor.apply(this,arguments)",NL

+initialize own properties

         for each propDecl in theProperties
             propDecl.produce('this.') //property assignments

+        if theConstructor //there was a body
+            theConstructor.produceBody
+            .out ";",NL
+        else
             .out "};",NL

+if the class is inside a namespace...

-          if prefix and prefix.length > 0
+        if prefix and prefix.length
-              .out prefix,.name,"=",.name,";",NL //set fn as method of owner
+            .out prefix,.name,"=",.name,";",NL //set declared fn-Class as method of owner-namespace

-        #end if

-Set parent class if we have one indicated
+Set super-class if we have one indicated

         if .varRefSuper
           .out {COMMENT:[.name,' (extends|proto is) ',.varRefSuper,NL]}
           .out .name,'.prototype.__proto__ = ', .varRefSuper,'.prototype;',NL

-now out methods, which means create properties in the object-function-class prototype
+now out methods, meaning: create properties in the object-function-class prototype

         for each itemMethodDeclaration in theMethods
             itemMethodDeclaration.produce undefined, prefix